mentaldropouts/Collage-Maker/README.md

-Models are downloaded to : "Users/{username}/.u2net/" directory To review the rembg docs go to: https://github.com/danielgatis/rembg?tab=readme-ov-file
+Models are downloaded to: "Users/{username}/.u2net/" directory To review the rembg docs go to: https://github.com/danielgatis/rembg?tab=readme-ov-file

 To use this project you need to seperate your files into folders within the folder that